ctkelley/NotebookSIAMFANL/README.md

 ## Other Nonlinear Solvers in Julia

 We have a very different mission from that of the other nonlinear solver packages in Julia.
-Two of the most complete packages are NLsolve.jl and Sundials.jl.
+Three of the most complete packages are NLsolve.jl, Sundials.jl and BifurcationKit.jl.

 Solvers like NLsolve.jl